GoogleCloudPlatform/bigquery-utils/tools/cloud_functions/bq_table_snapshots/README.md

 ## Declare Variables
 ### Set backend TF Bucket

-In [backend.tf](./terraform/backend.tf) peify a bucket for storing terraform state as an object (must be created before running terraform)
+In [backend.tf](./terraform/backend.tf) specify a bucket for persisting the terraform state in Cloud Storage (must be created before running terraform).

 ### Set the following variables in the [deployment_vars.tfvars](./terraform/deployment_vars.tfvars)